KyleGrieger/misty-openapi/README.md

 Feel free to fork this repo, change the Misty OpenAPI spec and add your own functionality.

+[Stoplight](https://stoplight.io/) is an excellent tool for adding/editing openapi schemas

 ## TODO
 - Add websocket endpoint /pubsub
+- Add support for the rest of the Misty API
 - Generate "cleaner" client libraries where objects are not generic InlineObject and DefaultApi is renamed
 - Implement support fo Jetbot
 - Create documentation for assembling and setting up other devices